Belmond Le Manoir aux Quat'Saisons

 Belmond Le Manoir aux Quat' Saisons ("Four Seasons Manor") is a luxury hotel-restaurant in the village of Great Milton near Oxford, in Oxfordshire, England.
 It is situated in a 15th-century manor house.
 In March 2014 the company owning the restaurant introduced a new brand name, Belmond and the hotel changed its name to "Belmond Le Manoir aux Quat'Saisons".
 In December 2018 Belmond was acquired by LVMH.

+The venue is currently closed for renovations until 2027.

 Description

 The restaurant has two Michelin stars, as well as scoring 9/10 in the Good Food Guide.
 It is capable of serving 260 guests per day.
 It is owned by LVMH (since acquiring Belmond Ltd in December 2018) and run by the leading French chef Raymond Blanc.
 The executive chef is Luke Selby, having replaced Gary Jones who left the role in November 2022, after over 20 years.
 The head pastry chef is Benoit Blin.
 The gardens are used to grow fresh food for the restaurant.
 A helipad is available for clients.

 The restaurant was used as a filming location in the BBC 2 television programme The Restaurant, where it has been used for challenges as well as Raymond Blanc's "room of truth".

 The restaurant kitchen has trained 34 Michelin starred chefs.
 Its basic training programs for its chefs lasts approximately 2.5 years, with each chef spending 6 months on each "section" in the kitchen.
 Chefs who stay longer than the initial 2.5 years of training go on to learn the management side of the business.